bjackman/limmat-kernel/README.md

 - Build some kselftests.
 - Run those kselftests in a VM using [vmtest](https://github.com/danobi/vmtest).
 - Run some KUnit tests.
 - Run `checkpatch.pl` and check for TODOs and stuff.

-If the commit has a `Checkpatch-args` footer, those get appended to the commandline, so e.g.
+  If the commit has a `Checkpatch-ignore` footer, it configures checkpatch errors to ignore for that commit.
+For example `Checkpatch-ignore:
-  `Checkpatch-args: --ignore=EMAIL_SUBJECT` will disable checkpatch's title checking for that commit.
+  EMAIL_SUBJECT,COMPLEX_MACRO` will disable checkpatch's title checking and rules about macro hackery for that commit.

 ## Using on Debian